-These notifications help staff members stay on top of work orders schedules like when a technician is late checking into a job or reminding them of upcoming work.
+These notifications help staff members stay on top of work order schedules, like when a technician is late checking into a job or reminding them of upcoming work.

-Scheduling Reminder Minutes – This drop-down will set how long prior to a scheduled work order the technician receives a reminder.
+Scheduling Reminder Minutes – This drop-down will set how long before a scheduled work order the technician receives a reminder.

 Enable Scheduling Reminders will turn on the scheduling reminder option set up above.

-Past Due Alert – This drop-down will send a notice to technicians who have not checked-in to their work order by the time they were scheduled plus the number of minutes selected here.
+Past Due Alert – This drop-down will notify technicians who had not checked in to their work order by the time they were scheduled, plus the number of minutes selected here.
 Pick a default time in minutes, or enter a custom time by selecting Other… and manually entering a specific number of minutes.

 Enable Past Due Alerts will turn on the past-due alerts set up above.

 Send additional Past Due notification to – Choose a name in this drop-down list to send a duplicate copy of the Past Due Alert to another team member.
 This is typically used for a service manager or scheduling coordinator.
 This list is populated by every active user in the iPoint software.

 Auto notify Tech for New and changed Work Orders – When checked, iPoint will automatically send an email to the technician assigned to a Work Order when that work order has been modified.
 If unchecked, technician notifications are sent manually.